Euro soars on EU deal; investors remain cautious

 "This is another Band-Aid," said Michael Woolfolk, senior currency strategist at BNY Mellon in New York.
 "There was not anything material that came out of the discussion that would help resolve the crisis."

-Woolfolk said he maintained his three-month forecast for euro/dollar at $1.20 (0.765 pence), adding that the summit "actually reinforces it."
+Woolfolk said he maintained his three-month forecast for euro/dollar at $1.20, adding that the summit "actually reinforces it."

 The euro rose as high as $1.2692 on Reuters data, the strongest since June 21, and was last at $1.2646, up 1.7 percent and on track for its biggest daily percentage rise since late October.